-During late teens to our young adult age, we may face new health issues but wisdom tooth is most noticeable.
-Owing to difficulty brushing, wisdom tooth becomes seat of infection resulting in pain, swelling, bad odour.
+During late teens to young adult age, you may face new health issues.
+Wisdom tooth may add this list.
+Brushing the last tooth in our mouth is difficult and we ignore the consequences.
+Wisdom tooth becomes seat of infection resulting in pain, swelling, bad odour.
 Obviously, We visit Dentist to get an appointment to remove this issue.
 Finally, we get the wisdom tooth extracted on the appointment day and we relax.
 But, we start noticing white bone like fragments over the gums.
 Is the appearance of bone spicule undesirable.
 How to manage this condition.

 Bone spur after wisdom tooth extraction

 Bony spicules are tiny fragments of bone that are felt across the ridges of jaw bone on the gums.
 They are like bone spurs on other areas of body.
 They are sharp and look like a gum swelling.
-Though not uncommon, bony spicules can be seen after wisdom tooth extraction at the extraction site.
+Though not uncommon, bony spicules can be seen after wisdom tooth extraction at the extraction site or after some oral surgeries.

 Wisdom tooth removal may have some complications.
 We are told to follow Post-op wisdom tooth removal instructions to minimise complications.